The Hannah Arendt Research Group at Vanderbilt University

 Hannah Arendt (1906-1975) is one of the major political thinkers of the twentieth century.
 She is well-known for her books The Origins of Totalitarianism, The Human Condition, and Eichmann in Jerusalem, as well as for her various collections of essays.
 In spite of her lasting prominence in both academic and public debate, she is one of the few thinkers of her generation whose writings have never been published as a critical edition.

-Not only will this edition be the first critical preparation of the entirety of Arendt's published and unpublished writings.
-In at least two further respects the edition will be unprecedented.
+Not only is this edition the first critical preparation of the entirety of Arendt's published and unpublished writings.
+In at least two further respects the edition is unprecedented.
 Arendt wrote in both English and German, frequently translating her own books and essays from one language into the other with considerable reworking and revision.
-The Complete Works preserves the bilingual character of Arendt’s oeuvre, presenting the text of each version of her work in the language in which Arendt originally wrote it.
+The Complete Writings preserves the bilingual character of Arendt’s oeuvre, presenting the text of each version of her work in the language in which Arendt originally wrote it.

-The Modern Challenge to Tradition: Fragment eines Buchs is the first volume of the edition to be published.
-It will be officially presented to an international audience of renowned experts from various disciplines at a conference hosted by Vanderbilt University on November 2-4, 2017.
+The Modern Challenge to Tradition: Fragment eines Buchs was officially presented to an international audience of renowned experts from various disciplines at a conference hosted by Vanderbilt University on November 2-4, 2017.

 Christian Pischel and Vera Kallenberg have organized a workshop on the relevance of Arendt’s Origins of Totalitarianism to our contemporary situation.
-The workshop is meant for Vanderbilt faculty and graduate students, and will take place on October 20-21.
+The workshop was meant for Vanderbilt faculty and graduate students and took place on October 20-21, 2017.